- Tibet is a Autonomous region of China.

-Known alternatively as Linzhi, Nyingchi is the easternmost prefecture of Tibet, as well as the lowest in terms of altitude.
-This makes the climate milder and more pleasant, and an ideal place to start a tour of Tibet for those that have never been to the plateau lands before.
+Known also as Linzhi, Nyingchi is the easternmost prefecture of Tibet, as well as the lowest in terms of altitude.
+This makes the climate milder and more pleasant.
+It is the ideal place to start a tour of Tibet for those that have never been to the plateau lands before.
 An outstandingly beautiful region of the Tibetan plateau, Nyingchi is renowned for its lush green valleys, burbling streams and rivers, high snow-clad mountains, and the amazing Yarlung Tsangpo Grand Canyon, the largest canyon in the world.

 Lunang Forest, a fariy land in Nyingchi, Tibet.

-Once, long ago, all Tibetans were nomads, wandering the plains and prairies of the plateau with their herds of yaks and sheep, looking for the best pasture lands.
-The nomads lived a unique existence, living their entire lives on the plateau’s grasslands, sleeping in yak-hair tents, and following a unique and ancient form of animal husbandry that treated the land like a friend.
+Once, a long time ago, all Tibetans were nomads, wandering the plains and prairies of the plateau with their herds of yaks and sheeps, looking for the best pasture lands.
+The nomads lived a unique existence, spending their entire lives on the plateau’s grasslands, sleeping in yak-hair tents and following a traditional and ancient form of animal husbandry that treated the land like a close friend.

-Nomads would move from grazing land to grazing land, following a distinct pattern that would respect the lands they lived on and used, and allow it to recover properly from the grazing before returning to it in the distant future.
-It was this symbiosis with the land that allowed them to survive in one of the world’s most hostile environments.
+Nomads would move from land to land following a distinct pattern that would respect and help recover the places they lived on and used before returning to them in a distant future.
+It was this special kind of symbiosis with the land that allowed them to survive in one of the world’s most hostile environments.

-Nowadays, there are fewer nomads in Tibet, but those that remain still follow the same way of life of their ancestors, and still follow the pattern of the land for grazing and recovery.
-Nomads can still be seen in Tibet on many of the plains and prairies, most notably the Changtang Grasslands in Nagqu Prefecture, and in the south in Shannan Prefecture, also known as Lhoka.
-A generous and hospitable people, these amazing herders have an ever-optimistic outlook on life, and prosper in this most inhospitable of landscapes.
+Nowadays, there are fewer nomads in Tibet, but those that remain still follow the same way of life of their ancestors, and keep on holding the pattern of the land for grazing and recovery.
+Nomads can still be seen in Tibet on many of the plains and prairies, notably the Changtang Grasslands in Nagqu Prefecture, and in the south in Shannan Prefecture, the Lhoka.
+Generous and hospitable people, these herders have an ever-optimistic outlook on life and prosper in this most inhospitable of landscapes.

 Nagqu Horse Racing Festival

 Tibet is undoubtedly the most unique and spectacular land on the planet.
-Set high above the rest of the world, on an isolated plateau that sits at an altitude where most people would never survive, this unique land, with its equally unique people, culture, and religion is the trip of a lifetime for anyone with an interest in what it is like to truly live.
-While the land may be inhospitable, the Tibetan people have survived and thrived in this desolate region, and have become a culture and people that are the most outstanding ever.
+Set high above the rest of the world, on an isolated plateau that sits at an altitude where most people would never survive.
+This unique land, with its equally unique people, culture and religion is the trip of a lifetime for anyone with an interest in what it is like to truly live.
+While the land may be inhospitable, the Tibetan people have survived and thrived in this desolate region and have been preserving a culture for a long time and the people are known for their great hospitality and kindness.
 If you have any doubts about how special Tibet is, then come and see for yourself.
 We are certain that you will be amazed.

 Best time to travel Tibet